micado-scale/eec/README.md

 ### Preparing the configuration

-*If you changed the host configuration directories, make sure to point to them in the steps below*
+*If you did not use the default directories above, make sure to use the new names in the steps below*

-**Create** a [credentials file](https://micado-scale.readthedocs.io/en/develop/deployment.html#step-2-specify-cloud-credential-for-instantiating-micado-workers) at `/etc/micado/credentials-cloud-api.yml` and fill in your OpenStack credentials.
+**Create** a [credentials file](https://micado-scale.readthedocs.io/en/develop/deployment.html#step-2-specify-cloud-credential-for-instantiating-micado-workers) at `/etc/micado/credentials-cloud-api.yml` and fill in your OpenStack or CloudBroker credentials.

 * **Optional** *Create* a [private Docker regsitry credential file](https://micado-scale.readthedocs.io/en/develop/deployment.html#step-3b-optional-specify-credentials-to-use-private-docker-registries) at `/etc/micado/credentials-docker-registry.yml` and fill in your private registry URL and credentials.